 - Sprouted grain bread 1 slice 34 g = 15 g carbs, 3 g fiber, 12 g net carbs

-As you can see an average piece of bread is going to be anywhere from 10-20 g carbs.
+As you can see an average piece of bread is going to be anywhere from 11.9 to 20 g carbs.

 Please pin or share this info to help others; then keep reading. 🙂

 This might not be the same opinion that you read elsewhere, or even the guidelines your dietitian might give you.
 Often they say 30 or 45 g carbs per meal is fine, some of them even recommend up to 70-80 g carbs per meal.
-But in my experience, (and what the research shows) many diabetics get the best results when they stick to eating that many carbs per day, not per meal.
+But in our experience, (and what the research shows) many people with type 2 diabetes and prediabetes get the best results when they stick to eating that many carbs per day, not per meal.

 Eating 50-80 g carbs per day might sound drastic but it is totally possible.
 And you can still have bread – if it’s the right kind.